jacobshenning/BashWebApp/README.md

 ## What is the Bash Web App? :thinking:

 The Bash Web App is an easy to learn online shell that anyone can pickup and use.
-If you're not sure what a shell is, read our [What is Shell? page](/page) to get a quick understanding of the shell and how it works.
+If you're not sure what a shell is, read our [What is Shell page](/page) to get a quick understanding of the shell and how it works.

 ***But why?***